gabriele-inghirami/get_number_of_collisions_in_smash_or_urqmd/README.md

 - definition.py auxiliary python code with definitions and helper functions
 - diff_or_ratio_results.py computes the differences or the ratios between two sets of results (option inside the code)
 - LICENSE
-- print_diff_or_ratio_txt.py converts output of diff_or_ratio_results.py into human readable text format suitable for gnuplot
-- print_txt.py converts output of get_number_of_collisions.py into human readable text format suitable for gnuplot
+- print_txt.py converts output of get_number_of_collisions.py or diff_or_ratio_results.py into human readable text format suitable for gnuplot
 - README.md
 - scripts_and_configs